Kwpolska/chriswarrick.com/posts/2019/02/15/modern-web-development-where-you-need-500-packages-to-build-bootstrap.rst

     $ du -hs node_modules
      21M    node_modules

 Conclusion
 ==========

 The task at hand was very simple.
 So was the JS code (Gulp and custom) I had to write to implement it.
 But underneath, there was a mess of unknown, unaudited code, duplicated libraries, and libraries created effectively to bump people’s npm download stats.
 There were already incidents, like ``left-pad`` (the removal of which broke Babel), or ``event-stream`` (which was taken over and modified to steal cryptocurrencies).
 The modern web development ecosystem is a huge mess of dependencies and one-line packages.
 Some of them are necessary due to the lackluster JS standard library — but some are just useless.
 And some of these micro-packages would be better off as larger libraries.

+ Sure, the package count went down from the original 545 to 144.
+But the original point still stands: too much useless stuff.

 PS.
 Five of the packages (in the “large” set) had a ``.DS_Store`` file left over.
 I’m wondering if there are any other files that shouldn’t be shipped with packages, lurking in ``node_modules`` directories all over the world…